StuartLoria/TypeScriptAdventures/README.md

 # TypeScriptAdventures
-A repo to keep track of my learning experiments with TypeScript
+A repo to keep track of my learning experiments with TypeScript.
+The master branch will be the starting point and the branches will hold individual experiments.